The best children's books of the year, as selected by LAPL librarians. Perfect for holiday gift-giving!

 A crocodile that longs to be a pet sneaks into a house, hides in the pages of a picture book during the day, and comes out at night to do kind and useful things for the family while they sleep.
 Illustrations are reminiscent of Quentin Blake's.
 Grades PreK - 2.

-An adorable photo-essay that combines vivid images of the photogenic resident of Costa Rica’s Sloth sanctuary with lively information about sloths in general ("Baby sloths are Jedi masters of the hug").
+An adorable photo-essay that combines vivid images of the photogenic resident of Costa Rica’s Sloth sanctuary with lively information about baby sloths.
 Readers will want to chant the unofficial sloth motto: "Just chill."
-Grades 2-4

 What if every village had its own special friendly monster to guard over it and pretend to be scary for tourists?
 In this boisterous graphic novel, a timid monster named Rayburn has to learn to be brave and fierce if he wants to protect his village from the scariest monster yet.
 Grades 3 - 6.